lhns/http-wait/README.md

 # http-wait
-Simple http proxy that delays the response until an expected status code is received.
+Simple http proxy that retries the request and delays the response until an expected status code is received.

 ## Enviromnet variables
 - LOG_LEVEL: log level (default: INFO)